 Some of the existing studies have presented stepby-step and administrative approaches for strategic performance improvement.
 For example, Cai et al. [40] suggested a novel method to recognize key performance indicators (KPIs) for performance management at a strategic level.
-A performance measurement procedure using a financial approach based on the SCOR model and Analytic Hierarchy Process (AHP) was recommended by Elgazzar et al. [41].
-Agami et al. successive [42] introduced a five-step performance enhancement model to determine the bottleneck of KPIs.
+A performance measurement procedure using a financial approach based on the SCOR model and Analytic Hierarchy Process (AHP) recommended by Elgazzar et al. [41].
+Agami et al. introduced a successive performance enhancement model to determine the bottleneck of KPIs.